-18 Investments in the capital of banking, financial and insurance entities that are outside the scope of regulatory consolidation, net of eligible short positions, where the bank does not own more than 10% of the issued share capital (amount above 10% threshold) 19 Significant investments in the common stock of banking, financial and insurance entities that are outside the scope of regulatory consolidation, net of eligible short positions (amount above 10% threshold) 20 Mortgage servicing rights (amount above 10% threshold) - 21 Deferred tax assets arising from temporary differences (amount above 10% threshold, net of related tax liability) - 22 Amount exceeding the 15% threshold - 23 of which: significant investments in the common stock of financials - 24 of which: mortgage servicing rights - 25 of which: deferred tax assets arising from temporary differences - 26 National specific regulatory adjustments - 27 Regulatory adjustments applied to Common Equity Tier I due to insufficient Additional Tier I and Tier II to cover deductions - 28 Total regulatory adjustments to Common equity Tier I 165,004 29 Common Equity Tier I capital (CET1 CAPITAL) 1,141,540 Additional Tier 1 capital ( CET 1 CAPITAL) 30 Directly issued qualifying common share (and equivalent for non-joint stock companies) capital plus related stock surplus. - 31 of which: classified as equity under applicable accounting standards - 32 of which : classified as liabilities under applicable accounting standards - 33 Directly issued capital subject to phase out from additional Tier 1 34 Additional Tier 1 instruments ( and CET 1 CAPITAL instruments not included in row 5) issued by subsidiaries and held by third parties ( amount allowed in group ATI) 35 of which: instruments issued by subsidiaries subject phase out 36 Additional Tier 1 capital before regulatory adjustments Additional Tier 1 capital: regulatory adjustments 37 Investments in own Additional Tier I instruments - 38 Reciprocal cross-holding in Additional Tier I instruments 39 Investments in the capital banking, financial and insurance entities that are outside the scope of regulatory consolidation, net of eligible short positions, where the bank does not own more than 10% of the issued common share capital of the entity (amount above 10%) - 40 significant investment in the capital of banking, financial and insurance entities that are outside the scope of regulatory consolidation ( net of eligible short positions) - 41 National specific regulatory adjustment - 42 Regulatory adjustment applied to Additional Tier I due it insufficient Tier II to cover deductions - 43 Total regulatory adjustments to Additional Tier 1 - 44 Additional Tier 1 Capital ( ATI) - 45 Tier 1 (T1=CET1 CAPITAL + AT1) 1,141,640 Tier II capital : instruments and provisions 46 Directly issued qualifying Tier II instruments plus related stock surplus 500,000 47 directly issued capital instruments subject to phase out from Tier II 48 Tier II instruments (and CET1 CAPITAL and AT1 instruments not included in rows 5 or 34) issued by subsidiaries and held by third parties (amount allowed in group Tier II) 49 of which: instruments issued by subsidiaries subject to phase out 50 Provisions
+9 Other intangibles other than mortgage-servicing rights (Net of related tax liability) - 10 Deferred tax assets that rely on future profitability excluding those arising from temporary differences (net of related tax liability) 11 Cash-flow hedge reserve - 12 Shortfall of provisions to expected losses - 13 Securitisation gain on sale (as set out in paragraph 562 of Basel II framework) - 14 Gains and losses due to changes in own credit risk on fair valued liabilities - 15 Defined-benefit pension fund net assets - 16 Investments in own shares (if not already netted off paid-in capital on reported balance sheet) - 17 Reciprocal cross-holdings in common equity - 18 Investments in the capital of banking, financial and insurance entities that are outside the scope of regulatory consolidation, net of eligible short positions, where the bank does not own more than 10% of the issued share capital (amount above 10% threshold) - 19 Significant investments in the common stock of banking, financial and insurance enti- ties that are outside the scope of regulatory consolidation, net of eligible short positions (amount above 10% threshold) - 20 Mortgage servicing rights (amount above 10% threshold) - 21 Deferred tax assets arising from temporary differences (amount above 10% threshold, net of related tax $$ liability) - 22 Amount exceeding the 15% threshold - 23 of which: significant investments in the common stock of financials - 24 of which: mortgage servicing rights - 25 of which: deferred tax assets arising from temporary differences - 26 National specific regulatory adjustments - 27 Regulatory adjustments applied to Common Equity Tier I due to insufficient Additional Tier I and Tier II to cover deductions - 28 Total regulatory adjustments to Common equity Tier I 27,000 29 Common Equity Tier I capital (CET1 CAPITAL) 1,475,703 Additional Tier 1 capital (CET 1 CAPITAL) 30 Directly issued qualifying common share (and equivalent for non-joint stock companies) capital plus related stock surplus. - 31 of which: classified as equity under applicable accounting standards - 32 of which : classified as liabilities under applicable accounting standards - 33 Directly issued capital subject to phase out from additional Tier 1 - 34 Additional Tier 1 instruments (and CET 1 CAPITAL instruments not included in row 5) issued by subsidiaries and held by third parties (amount allowed in group ATI) - 35 of which: instruments issued by subsidiaries subject phase out - Additional Tier 1 capital (CET 1 CAPITAL) 30 Directly issued qualifying common share (and equivalent for non-joint stock companies) capital plus related stock surplus. -